A WordPress Plugins Guide For Entrepreneurs

 It preloads cache & links, lazy loads images, minifies & removes unused CSS, minifies & delays Java script, deletes post revisions, & cleans my transients & database.

 Tip: Get this plugin free with a managed hosting subscription to Rocket.net.
-If using this & Perfmatters, make sure features activated on one, are deactivated on the other.
+If using this & Perfmatters, make sure the features activated on one, are deactivated on the other.

 Perfmatters (Paid)